jsedano/jsedano.github.io/_posts/2020-12-30-n-queens-brute-force.markdown

 - a list of every possible `permutation` of 0 to N - 1
 - a way to check if that permutation is a solution or not.

 In order to generate every possible permutation we will use a `recursive` function, where we keep appending a unique number to the array until we have a complete permutation and then we go back and use a different number to get a different permutation.
-This is the three that we build in order to achieve this, in this example N = 3.
+This is the tree that we build in order to achieve this, in this example N = 3.

 ![generatePermutations](/assets/images/n-queens-brute-force/permutations.jpg)